 Of course, you can also get the files back into a PC as text.
 The PC service program has been upgraded to version "RDR51H2.EXE" for this purpose.
 As always, first insert the list on the Recorder tab and then click on the desired file.
 If it is a text file ("T" in front of it), the decompressor checkmark is called "Decompress to TXT".
 In this case the file is saved as a normal ASCII text file (readable with any editor).
-Baudot is converted to ASCII, just like it can be read in the lines of the RDR51.
-Without check mark or with decoder format "Hex" is always saved as a binary file.
+Baudot is converted to ASCII, just like it can be read in the Pocket's lines.
+Without check mark or with decoder format

+"Hex" is always saved as a binary file.
 The files contain the blocks, i.e. always multiples of 2048 / 4096 (up to S/N 059: 256) characters.
 If there are less text characters in it, the rest is "FF" (delete in the editor if necessary).

 The FSK decoder is a paid software option.
 An unlock code must be entered for activation.
-Without
+Without activation, the decoder displays a maximum of 620 characters and then stops working.